tulane-cmps6610-fall-2025/problem-set-03-Ardad2/answers.md

 **Span S(n)**

-Each call made by isearch to iterate, would compute f(x, a[0]) and would then make a recursive call to a[1:].
+Each call made by "isearch" to iterate, would compute f(x, a[0]) and would then make a recursive call to a[1:].
 Therefore, since each recursive call is dependent on the previous recursive calls, this would require a sequential chain.

 ### Deriving an asymptotic upper bound for $S(n)=S(n-1)+c$